 In the below image, I have filled the range A1: J10 with Red, Accent 2 theme color.
 You see from the image, I have used the Fill Color command in the Font group on the Home ribbon.
 So it is manual formatting.

 Now I apply a conditional format rule on the same range A1: J10.
-The rule is: the cells will be filled with Green background color if the cell values are greater than 400.
+The rule is: the cells will be filled with a Green background color if the cell values are greater than 400.
 So there will be a conflict between the conditional formatting rule and the manual formatting.
 Both are working on the background color.
 In this case, the conditional format will take precedence over the manual format, that’s the rule.

 See the below image.
 The cells that have values greater than 400 are filled with Green background color.